Jo Youle - Chief Executive

 Douglas is former Group Company Secretary of pharmaceutical group SkyePharma PLC, and former Finance Director of Black and Edgington, then the UK's leading provider of tented structures for major events, including: the Wimbledon Lawn Tennis Championships, Henley Royal Regatta, Farnborough International Airshow, State visits and Royal Garden Parties.

-Susannah Drury - Director of Services and Advocacy
+Susannah Drury - Director of Policy, Research and People

-Susannah has 15 years’ experience of policy, research and evaluation roles in local and regional government, at Nacro, the crime reduction charity, and at SHS Trust, a social inclusion charity.
-Most recently, Susannah was a Scrutiny Manager for the London Assembly, leading the team supporting Assembly Members to hold the Mayor of London to account on policing and crime issues.
+Susannah brings 15 years’ experience of policy, research and service user participation roles in local and regional government, as well as at Nacro, the crime reduction charity, and at SHS Trust, a social inclusion charity.
+Most recently, she was a Scrutiny Manager for the London Assembly, leading the team supporting Assembly Members to hold the Mayor of London to account on policing and crime issues.

 Karen Robinson - Director of Developments and Partnerships